 Adult weight: 120-230 lbs.

-How much you like the outdoors is another thing to consider with English Mastiffs.
+How much you like the outdoors is another thing to consider with mastiffs.
 They need long walks every day, but they’re more than happy to slumber around the apartment for the rest of the time.

-Last but not least, no conversation about English Mastiffs is complete without mentioning their prodigious drooling habit.
+Last but not least, no conversation about mastiffs is complete without mentioning their prodigious drooling habit.
 Get ready to spend a fair amount of time cleaning drool off her face — and your floors.

 Adult weight: 100-130 lbs.